Author: Ameeba

 Conceptual Example Code

-Here is a conceptual example of how the vulnerability might be exploited.
-The attacker, having gained low-level privileges, could make a request to the ‘Current submissions’ page like this:
+This is a conceptual example of how the vulnerability might be exploited.
+This could be a shell command that overflows the buffer:

 Mitigation Guidance